Purdue-CS193/homework-0-drep2718/index.md

 # Aiden Drepaniotis's First CS193 Homework

--Bulleted

-I like the sycronus online class supplemental to our lecture I like how the class is run by students instead of professors I am excited to learn the content of this class which will help me in my academic and professional future
+- I like the sycronus online class supplemental to our lecture
+- I like how the class is run by students instead of professors
+- I am excited to learn the content of this class which will help me in my academic and professional future

 ## Welcome to GitHub Pages